Consumer Medicine Information

 unusual secretion of breast milk or decrease in sex drive in men or women

-breast tenderness or enlargement in men
+breast tenderness or enlargement in men and women.

-These effects will reverse on stopping treatment.
+Some of these effects will reverse on stopping treatment.

 If you experience any of the following, stop taking your medicine and contact your